malihanawshin/Cognitively-Adaptive-AI-Assistant/README.md

 # Cognitively Adaptive AI Assistant

-A VS Code extension integrating large language models with cognitively inclusive interaction patterns — designed for diverse cognitive styles.
+A VS Code extension integrating large language models with cognitively inclusive interaction patterns.
+It is designed for diverse cognitive styles.

 ## Features